carlmontanari/scrapli/README.md

 - textfsm (textfsm and ntc-templates)

 As for platforms to *run* scrapli on -- it has and will be tested on MacOS and Ubuntu regularly and should work on any POSIX system.
-Windows is *NOT* tested and will not be supported (officially at least, it may work... not really sure).
+Windows is now being tested very minimally via GitHub Actions builds, however it is important to note that if you wish to use Windows you will need to use paramiko or ssh2-python as the transport driver.
+It is *strongly* recommended/preferred for folks to use WSL/Cygwin and stick with "systemssh" as the transport.

 # Basic Usage